Skip to main content

 /// HTTP client with interceptors

-public let httpClient: HTTPClient
+public let httpClient: any HTTPClient

 /// Keychain storage